alfar0x/alfar-linea/README.md

 The job generator mode uses private keys, proxies (optional), and configurations to execute jobs.
 It generates jobs and executes them.

 ### Config
 There are two main block types: `fixed` and `dynamic`.
-The dynamic config block allows for real-time adjustments, such as changing the maximum Linea gas price if needed.
+The `dynamic` config block allows for real-time adjustments, such as changing the maximum Linea gas price if needed.
+Values can be changed during program run.
 To get started, copy the `config/block.example.json5` file, rename it as needed, and adjust the following values:
 - `dynamic`:
     - `maxLineaGwei` - the maximum Linea Gwei limit.
 System will check it before each transaction
     - `minEthBalance` - minimum ETH balance on account to work with (generate job/start new block).
 To forcefully stop the script and complete all current steps, set value to `100`.
 It will skip next blocks due to insufficient balance.